adiabatic/zweihander/keyboards/ergodox_ez/base/keymaps/zweihander_macos/readme.md

 ## know the ↑↓←→ fn-key shortcuts for MacBooks

 Have you looked at the Page Up, Page Down, Home, and End keys on the EDSF keys and wondered why they’re arranged that way?
 They’re arranged the same way as the fn-key shortcuts on an Apple laptop’s arrow keys.
 On Apple keyboards with an\* fn key, if you press fn-↑, you’ll get Page Up; if you press fn-← you’ll get Home.
-Similarly, on Zweihander, ;-E is Page Up and ;-S is Home.
+Similarly, on Zweihänder, ;-E is Page Up and ;-S is Home.

 ## write a fair bit of Markdown